denten-books/plain-text/4-chapter.md

 his play *The Pancake People*.
 This new self is shallow, containing "less and less of an inner repertory of dense cultural inheritance" [@foreman_pancake_2005].
-Nicholas Carr echoes these words in his widely-cited 2008 article for the *Atlantic Monthly*, writing: "Over the past few years I've had an uncomfortable sense that someone, or something, has been tinkering with my brain, remapping the neural circuitry, reprogramming the memory."
-"The deep reading that used to come naturally has become a struggle," Carr concludes in an article which asks whether online search engines are making us stupid [@carr_is_2008].

-"You Lionel Trilling has described this reoccurring sentiment as "the sense of something intervening between man and his own organic endowment," and considered it "a powerful element in the modern consciousness, an overt and exigent issue in our culture" [@trilling_sincerity_1972, 127-8].
+Nicholas Carr echoes these words in his widely-cited 2008 article for the *Atlantic Monthly*, writing that "over the past few years I've had an uncomfortable sense that someone, or something, has been tinkering with my brain, remapping the neural circuitry, reprogramming the memory."
+"The deep reading that used to come naturally has become a struggle," Carr writes and concludes to suggest that online search engines are making us stupid [@carr_is_2008].
+Lionel Trilling has described this reoccurring "anxiety about the machine" as "the sense of something intervening between man and his own organic endowment," and considered it "a powerful element in the modern consciousness, an overt and exigent issue in our culture" [@trilling_sincerity_1972, 127-8].
+I construct this brief genealogy of technological skepticism of a particular kind to note that all of the above examples contains within them a model of inner "natural mind" and its relationship with technologies of externalized cognitive augmentation.

-Wittgenstein.
+In thinking of cognitive structures inside and outside the natural boundaries of the brain, Nietzsche and Wittgenstein anticipate a late-twentieth century turn towards "extended cognition" in the fields of psychology, cognitive studies, and most relevantly for this book, in the field of human-computer interaction (HCI).
+Donald Norman, a prominent figure in HCI, traces the concern with what he calls "cognitive artifacts" to the work of the German physiologist, Willhelm Wundt (1832--1920 who, among other ideas, pioneered the notion of "folk psychology [@norman_designing_1991, 3]" in the early 1910s.
+Wundt himself credits the creation of "folk psychology" to Moritz Lazarus (1824--1903) and Heymann Steinthal (1823--99), philosophers and philologists of an earlier generation, both now forgotten for the most part.
+In their programmatic 1860 introduction to the first issue of *Journal for Linguistics and Folk Psychology* (*Zeitschrift für Völkerpsychologie und Sprachwissenschaft*), Lazarus and Steinthal declare a new discipline of study which combines "physical" and "mental ehtnology" [@lazarus_einleitende_1860, 1].

+[^ln4-stein]: See also @kalmar_volkerpsychologie_1987 and
+@diriwachter_volkerpsychologie_2004.

+.
 Wundt.
 Vygotsky and Luria.

 Hutchins and cognitive artifacts by Dan Norman.
 Hypothesis of extended cognition.
 Effect on the study of literature.